 Instructions

-- Pour into mugs and top with whipped cream, cocoa powder, or chocolate shavings if desired.
+- Pour into 4 small cups and top with ½ cup softly whipped cream if desired.
 Serve immediately while warm.

 Notes

-- If the drink feels too thick after cooling, whisk in a splash of warm milk when reheating.
+- If the drink thickens too much, add a splash of milk while reheating.

 Nutrition Facts